 Much of that clothing doesn’t have a long lifespan either.
 The average American throws away 65 pounds of clothing each year.
-The disposable habit is widespread too – 48% of people throw away reusable textiles.
-At least 50% of the textiles we throw out each year are recyclable.
-Unfortunately, only around 25% of those items are actually reused or recycled.
+The disposable habit is widespread too – 48 percent of people throw away reusable textiles.
+At least 50 percent of the textiles we throw out each year are recyclable.
+Unfortunately, only around 25 percent of those items are actually reused or recycled.

 How much of that clothing had actually met its final days of usefulness?
 How much of it was so worn it couldn’t be reused or repurposed?
 That’s hard to know, but it’s clear that we should be reusing or repurposing more of the clothing we own rather than adding it to the landfill.

 You can easily hit up your local thrift store or resale shop to purchase second-hand clothes and reduce the amount of new clothes that are consumed each year.
 However, there are many options now for purchasing second hand clothing from the comfort of your own home.